khalisafkari/expo-updates-cloudflare-workers/README.md

 - Utilize two Cloudflare database models, **KV** and **D1**, for efficient and scalable data storage.
 - **Good news**: Cloudflare offers both of these database models for **free**!
 If the provided resources are not enough, you have the option to **upgrade**.
 However, for apps with more than 1,000 daily active users, Cloudflare's provided resources are usually sufficient, depending on how the resources are used.

+**Note**: This project is developed using **Bun version 1.2**.
+To avoid potential issues, I highly recommend using Bun as the runtime for this project.

 ---

 ## 🚧 **Project Status**